Is Christ the “End” of the Sabbath? (Romans 10:1-4)

 The Greek word for “end” is teleos, and it can mean “to terminate, a goal, the purpose at which something is directed, or a tax.”
 Some put forth the idea that this verse means that Christ is the termination of the Law.
 What does it really mean?

 One thing to keep in mind when we study the Bible is that every verse has a context.
 The meaning of this verse can be ascertained by previous statements by Paul in the letter to the Romans and also by the Words of Jesus.

-In an earlier blog, we explained that Jesus did not come to destroy, terminate, or loosen the law.
-He can to fulfill it or fill its meaning to the full.
+In an another blog, we explained that Jesus did not come to destroy, terminate, or loosen the law (CLICK HERE to read this article).
+He came to fulfill it or fill its meaning to the full.
 When Jesus came, the meaning of the Law became magnified.

-Kelly is the President of the BSA and an Evangelist with Hungry Hearts Ministries. www.hungryheartsministry.com
+Kelly is the President of the BSA www.biblesabbath.org